 Midlands Technical College works cooperatively with Greenville Technical College (GTC) to offer the first year of the two-year GTC associate degree program.
 Students must make direct application to Greenville Technical College to complete their degree requirements.
 Completion of Phase I does not guarantee admission to Phase II.

-In addition to the college and Health Sciences Department admission requirements, specific admissions criteria to the Pre-Occupational Therapy Assistant program include.
-Click here for more information on the website.
+In addition to the college and Health Sciences Department admission requirements, specific admissions criteria to the Pre-Occupational Therapy Assistant program include: